PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 If you don’t find enough time to complete this article in a single read, make sure to BOOKMARK this page for future saturation if you don’t want to miss this useful content.

-Examples: How to Graph Piecewise-Defined Function?
+Examples: How to Graph a Piecewise Function?

 Example#1